doron050/podcasts-for-all/README.md

 ```

 * Run your addon server using `npm start`
-* Install it on your StreamIO app (web / desktop)
+* Install it on your StreamIO app (web / desktop) :computer:
   * The addon available here: <http://127.0.0.1:56960/manifest.json>
-* Now go to <https://staging.strem.io/#/discover/Podcasts> and enjoy your podcasts!
+* Now go to <https://staging.strem.io/#/discover/Podcasts> and enjoy your podcasts! :trumpet:

 Thanks